dimxy/developer-docs/docs/basic-docs/komodo-api/migration.md

 Structure|Type|Description
 ---------|----|-----------
-"ImportTxHex"                           |(string)         |import transaction in hex extended with MoMoM proof of the burn tx Or errors may be returned.
+"ImportTxHex"                           |(string)         |import transaction in hex extended with MoMoM proof of the burn tx

+Or errors may be returned.
 In case of errors it might be necessary to wait for some time before the notarizations objects are stored in the KMD chain.

-Or errors may be returned.
-In case of errors it might be necessary to wait for some time before the notarizations objects are stored in the destination chain.
+# Notarization backup solution
+There is an alternate method of notarizing burn transaction by the notary operators in case of MoMoM notarization fails or slow.
+For this the notary operators pick burn transactions sent to a special publishing resource, check them and return ids of transactions with burn transaction proof objects which are created in destination chains.